vpnry/visualize-blood-pressure/README.md

 ![Visualize Blood Pressure Readings](vbp.png)

+---

-## Privacy
+## Privacy & Disclaimer

-- Your data remains completely private and never leaves your browser.
+- **Privacy First**: Your data remains completely private and never leaves your browser.

-- You can also [download this HTML app](https://github.com/vpnry/visualize-blood-pressure/archive/refs/heads/master.zip) and run it offline.
+- **Offline Access**: You can [download this HTML app](https://github.com/vpnry/visualize-blood-pressure/archive/refs/heads/master.zip) and run it offline.

-- You can also **download it's Android APK** in the [Release](https://github.com/vpnry/visualize-blood-pressure/releases):
+- **Android App**: You can also **download the Android APK** from the [Releases page](https://github.com/vpnry/visualize-blood-pressure/releases).

+- This app was created primarily for **personal testing purposes**.
+While efforts have been made to ensure its functionality, **use it at your own risk**.
+The creator assumes no responsibility for any errors or misinterpretations of the data.
+Always consult a healthcare professional for medical advice.

+---

 ## How to Export CSV from OMRON App